FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Results

 \gpt combines weight streaming with 3D-parallelism.
-Using the analysis of \autoref{sec:motivation}, the baseline topology is unable to stream weights with the full line-rate of I/O controllers.
-The reason is that, the hotspot link requires $(2\times 5\:-1)\times 128\text{ GBps}\:=\:1152\text{ GBps}$, while link capacity is only $750$ GBps.
+Using the analysis of~\autoref{sec:motivation}, the baseline topology is unable to stream weights with the full line-rate of I/O controllers.
+The reason is that the hotspot link requires $(2\times 5\:-1)\times 128\text{ GBps}\:=\:1152\text{ GBps}$, while link capacity is only $750$ GBps.
 Therefore, the I/O channels should work with $\frac{750}{1152}=0.65\times$ of the line-rate.
-The MP/PP comm performance of FRED-C and FRED-D's is $\approx 4\times$ better than the baseline, due to the underutilized links in the baseline.
-Note that the reason why FRED-C and FRED-D have the same performance for MP collective comm is because dim(MP)=2.
+The MP/PP comm performance of \ours-C and \ours-D is $\approx 4\times$ better than the baseline, due to the underutilized links in the baseline.
+Note that the reason why \ours-C and \ours-D have the same performance for MP collective comm is because dim(MP)=2.
 In this special case, as explained earlier, end-to-end and in-switch collective execution have the same amount of networking traffic and hence, have the same performance.
-In total FRED-D and FRED-C outperform the baseline by $1.34\times$ in terms of overall training time for \gpt.
+In total, \ours-D and \ours-C outperform the baseline by $1.34\times$ in terms of overall training time for \gpt.

-\translarge is another weight streaming workload but with only DP parallelism.
-As a result, the weight streaming delay is the only comm overhead in addition to the initial input load.
+\translarge is another weight streaming workload, but with only DP parallelism.
+As a result, the weight streaming delay is the only communication overhead in addition to the initial input load.
 The high-performance compute NPUs and limited off-chip I/O BW puts the weight streaming performance directly on the critical path.
 This means that the NPUs can work with the line-rate of the weight being streamed, and the main limiting factor is how fast all the weights can be streamed.
-In this case, both FRED-C and FRED-D can leverage the full I/O BW, while the baseline topology can only work with $0.65\times$ of the total I/O BW as explained earlier.
+In this case, both \ours-C and \ours-D can leverage the full I/O BW, while the baseline topology can only work with $0.65\times$ of the total I/O BW as explained earlier.
 Additionally, since I/O controllers are always being utilized for weight streaming, there is no idle time to prefetch the input minibatch of the next iteration during the current training iteration.
 Hence, the initial input load cannot be hidden, although its overhead is very negligible.
-In total, using FRED-C/FRED-D improves the training time of \translarge by $1.4\times$.
+In total, using \ours-C/\ours-D improves the training time by $1.4\times$.